 Tahoe is mining the Escobal deposit by underground longhole stoping methods with processing by differential flotation to produce precious metal-rich lead and zinc concentrates.
-In 2015, the Escobal mine produced a record 20.4 million ounces of silver in concentrate.
+In 2016, the Escobal mine produced a record 21.2 million ounces of silver in concentrate at total cash costs per ounce of silver produced net of byproduct credits of $5.84, with all-in sustaining costs (“AISC”) of $8.06.per ounce produced net of byproduct credits.
 The mine is currently operating at the expanded design rate of 4,500 tonnes per day (tpd).

-Escobal is approximately 3 km from San Rafael las Flores, a town of approximately 3,000 people and approximately 70 km southeast of Guatemala City by paved road.
+Escobal is approximately three km from San Rafael las Flores, a town of approximately 3,000 people and approximately 70 km southeast of Guatemala City by paved road.
 Access to the area also is possible from the northeast on a paved highway via the town of Mataquescuintla.
 The local climate consists of two major seasons; a rainy season between May and November and a dry season between November and May.
-Mining activities are expected to be conducted year-round.
+Mining activities are conducted year-round.

 The project area lies within mountainous terrain interspersed with rolling hills and valleys.
-Elevations range from 1,300 m in the valley on the west end of the Escobal Vein to 1,800 m in the drilled east extension.
+Elevations range from 1,300 m in the valley on the west end of the Escobal Vein to 1,800 m at the easternmost portion of the vein identified to date.
 The high mountain range of Montaña Soledad Grande north and east of Escobal rises to an elevation of 2,600 m.